AI-multimodal/Lightshow/paper.md

 down-sampling of the intractably large chemical space.
-The emergence of the high-performance computing hardware architecture combined with the development of efficient structure search algorithms continue to fuel the advance of first-principles simulations in materials discovery.
+The emergence of the high-performance computing hardware architecture combined with the development of efficient structure search algorithms continue to fuel the advance of first-principles simulations in materials design.

 Spectroscopy is an important experimental characterization technique that probes a sample based on the physics of light-matter interaction.
-Different types of spectroscopy can be classified by the energy range they probe, such as X-ray, optical and infrared spectroscopy. `Lightshow` currently focuses on writing the input files for one type: X-ray absorption spectroscopy (XAS), in which a deeply bound core level electron is excited to empty states into the conduction bands.
+Different types of spectroscopy can be classified by the energy range they probe, such as X-ray, ultraviolet–visible and infrared spectroscopy. `Lightshow` currently focuses on writing the input files for one type: X-ray absorption spectroscopy (XAS), in which a deeply bound core level electron is excited to empty states in the conduction bands.
 XAS is particularly useful because it is element-specific and very sensitive to the local chemical environment of the absorbing sites, such as coordination number, charge state, and local symmetry [@de2008core].
 It has been